 assessment a pressing concern.
 With these considerations in mind, we propose the following changes to the Classroom Attendance policy.
 Professors Eddins, Frisch and Lansen are available to discuss further rationale with FAPSC as needed prior to consideration by FEC and Faculty Council.

-UNC CHARLOTTE ACADEMIC POLICY: CLASSROOM ATTENDANCE
+UNC CHARLOTTE ACADEMIC POLICY: COURSE ATTENDANCE AND PARTICIPATION

 I. Introduction

-Class attendance is one of the most important factors in a student's academic success.
-Therefore, attendance may be used by instructors to determine part of a student's grade for a particular class.
+Course attendance and/or participation is one of the most important factors in a student's academic success and therefore may be used by instructors to determine part of a student's grade for a particular course.
+Participation can take many different forms based on course format and pedagogy.
+For certain methodologies and learning environments, e.g. labs, rehearsals, hands-on lessons, interactive lectures, and clinical experiences amongst others, attendance may be a necessary requirement.
+Participation can also include student contributions to course discussions, forums, group work, assignments, and other course related activities.

 II.
 Policy Statement

-Instructors determine the classroom policies (including attendance regulations) for their courses as long as such policies do not conflict with the University’s Classroom Attendance policy.
-In general, students are expected to punctually attend all scheduled sessions in the courses for which they are registered, to demonstrate civil behavior while in class, and to complete all of the course requirements.
-Instructors may outline additional and more specific standards in the course syllabus, especially when attendance is part of the grading criteria for the class.
-Additionally, there may be University-sanctioned events or activities, which are considered as excused absences.
-A University-sanctioned event or activity shall be one in which a student represents the University to external constituencies in academic or extra-curricular activities.
-This policy does not supersede individual program attendance policies that are aligned with accreditation or licensure requirements.
+Instructors determine their course policies (including attendance and participation) as long as such policies do not conflict with University policies.
+Such policies should be pedagogically appropriate.
+In general, students are expected to attend all scheduled sessions in the courses for which they are registered, participate fully in the learning process, demonstrate respectful behavior while interacting with instructors and peers, and complete all of the course requirements.
+Instructors may outline additional and more specific standards in the course syllabus, especially when attendance and/or participation are part of the grading criteria for the course.

+University-Sanctioned Activities

+University-sanctioned events or activities are considered excused absences.
+A University-sanctioned event or activity is one in which a student formally represents the University to external constituencies in athletic or academic activities.
+This policy does not supersede individual program attendance and/or participation requirements that are aligned with accreditation or licensure.

 Student Responsibilities

-Notification.
+Notification

-A student must inform the instructor concerning any excused absence no later than the last day of the add/drop period, except when newly added or unforeseen circumstances occur (e.g., a playoff event, an invited professional opportunity).
+A student must inform the instructor of any absence as soon as possible.
+For any excused absence, a student must inform the instructor no later than the last day of the add/drop period, except when newly added or unforeseen circumstances occur (e.g., a playoff event).

+Notification/Documentation of planned excused absences must be made in writing and delivered by the student electronically or in a face-to-face meeting with the instructor of each class that the student is requesting an excused absence.

 Student experiences that cannot be made up should be discussed with the instructor at the onset of the course to ensure that continued enrollment is feasible while the opportunity to drop the class exists.

-Notification/Documentation of planned excused absences must be made in writing and delivered by the student electronically or in a face-to-face meeting with the instructor of each class that the student is requesting an excused absence.

-Notification must take place before the absence.

-Students who receive an excused absence shall be afforded the opportunity to earn full credit for the missed exam or assignment within a reasonable timeframe as determined by the instructor.

-Students are responsible for fulfilling any course requirements and coursework that occur during the time they are absent from class.
+Students are responsible for fulfilling any course requirements that occur during the time they are absent from class.

 Students are expected to maintain satisfactory progress in the course.